 Around the world, this backlash is building up against China, one for its initial mishandling of the crisis that led the virus to spread across the globe and secondly for the conspiracy theories that this was purportedly masterminded by China to weaken the global economy.

-With this resentment and the currently strained US-China ties have allowed India and other Asian countries to make inroads to attract more investment and provide a viable destination for a manufacturing hub.
+With this resentment and the currently strained US-China ties have allowed India and other Asian countries to make inroads to attract more investment and provide a viable destination for an indian manufacturing hub.

 China has been a welcome production center for industries like electronics, textiles, medical devices, and automotive.
 The critical driving factors have been the easy availability of raw material, technological innovations, business-friendly laws, and accessibility to skilled labor.